 Pollinator Conservation Resources – Mid-Atlantic Region

-The pollinator resources found on this page support habitat projects in southern New York, New Jersey, Pennsylvania, Delaware, Maryland, Virginia, West Virginia, and Northern North Carolina.
+The pollinator resources found on this page support habitat restoration in southern New York, New Jersey, Pennsylvania, Delaware, Maryland, Virginia, West Virginia, and northern North Carolina.

 The Xerces Society has collaborated with the Lady Bird Johnson Wildflower Center to create plant lists that are attractive to native bees, bumble bees, honey bees, and other beneficial insects, as well as plant lists with value as nesting materials for native bees.
 These lists can be narrowed down with additional criteria such as state, soil moisture, bloom time, and sunlight requirements.